dzanaga/sen2cor-docker/README.md

 ```

 ## Installation
-In order to use sen2cor is sufficient to copy the sen2cor.sh script and run it.
+In order to use sen2cor it is sufficient to copy the `sen2cor.sh` run.
 It will pull the image from the repository and display available commands.

 It's also possible to use the `install.sh` script in the repo:
 ```